Emergent communication enhances foraging behaviour in evolved swarms controlled by Spiking Neural Networks: Results

-Across all generations, \textit{Smell Middle} is positively correlated with \textit{Move}, with a value of $0.265$ in generation $10$ and a reduced value of $0.116$ in generation $1600$.
-One can also see that e.g.~\textit{Smell Right} is negatively correlated with \textit{Move}, it has a value of $-0.487$ in generation $10$, but at generation $1600$ the strength of this anti-correlation is reduced to $-0.182$.
-Interestingly, \textit{Smell Left} is negatively correlated with \textit{Left} in generation $10$ ($-0.213$) but shows a positive correlation in later generations ($0.219$ in generation $1600$).
-A similar observation can be made for \textit{Smell Right} and \textit{Right}.
 We observe in early generations a negative correlation between \textit{Move} and \textit{On Nest} ($-0.478$ in generation $10$), while in later generations there is a trend towards becoming uncorrelated ($-0.0017$ in generation $1600$). \textit{Nest Middle} and \textit{Left} are anti-correlated in early generations ($-0.187$ in generation $10$) and positively correlated in later generations ($0.135$ generation $1600$).
-The relationship between \textit{Visual Green} and \textit{Pheromone} indicates a slight positive correlation in early generations ($0.136$ in generation $10$) but increases in later generations ($0.313$ in generation $1600$).
+The relationship between \textit{Food} and \textit{Pheromone} indicates a slight positive correlation in early generations ($0.136$ in generation $10$) but increases in later generations ($0.313$ in generation $1600$).
+The observation that ants tend to deposit pheromones when they encounter a green patch suggests that they likely use pheromones to attract other ants to interesting locations, such as food sources.
+This relationship between visual stimuli and pheromone sensing appears to have developed and improved over the course of evolution, eventually leading to ants relying more on pheromone signals than visual cues.
+To test this hypothesis we disabled the pheromone sensing from good individuals which were originally evolved with both visual and pheromone sensors.
+The results of this experiment confirmed that the presence of pheromone sensing became essential for these ants to successfully accomplish their foraging task (see \autoref{subsec:fitness_pheromone}).
 The fitness function punishes an extensive pheromone drop which leads to a rather restrained usage.
 The input-output relationship is changing continuously across the generations due to the evolutionary algorithm, i.e.~certain input-output relationships get enhanced or weakened.
-Some of these mappings align with observations in nature, e.g.~\textit{Visual Green} and \textit{Pheromone} have an increasing correlation value across the generations, which reflects the positive reinforcement when the ant perceives food.
+Some of these mappings align with observations in nature, e.g.~\textit{Food} and \textit{Pheromone} have an increasing correlation value across the generations, which reflects the positive reinforcement when the ant perceives food.
 This is also in agreement with the attractor effect of the pheromone and links to the correlations between smelling pheromones and ant movement, serving as guiding signals to take the ants back to the food patches.